shivamsbajpai/youtube-save-video/README.md

 ## Credits
 Channel and video data is fetched from https://yt.lemnoslife.com APIs.

+## Issues
+* Sometimes buttons are not visible on the video page</br>
+Reason: div element not available when extension script runs</br>
+Quick fix: reload the video page</br>

 ## Improvements required
 * unsubscribe and unsave button functionality in youtube page for their respective buttons
 * improve ui of settings page
 * remove multiple api calls to get data
 * optimizations in remove button on settings page

+## Development
+* PRs for issues and improvements are welcome
+* Please raise the pr for master branch